 The concession served hot dogs and hamburgers, soda pop, fresh cob of corn, and a piece of pie.
 The tradition continues today with food and activities as reasonable as they were many years ago.
 Where else in this world can you get a hamburger with all the trimmings, a cob of corn, a soft drink, and a piece of pie for only a few dollars...only at the Corn Crickers' Picnic!

-Continuing with the theme of "giving back to the Community" and provided a free meal to everyone.
+Continuing with the theme of "giving back to the Community", everyone enjoyed a free lunch.
 Lunch consisted of traditional burgers, smokies and hot dogs, fresh corn-on-the-cob (from Canyon), locally grown onions, tomatoes and cucumbers, and pie for dessert.
 Our volunteers made 40+ peach and apple pies.
 All fruit was locally grown and donated.

 The 'chicken bingo' or "duck bingo this year, continued to facinate the youngsters and old alike.
 The 50/50 draw raised a nice sum of money.
-The Tug-o-war was again very, very close but the men did prevail for the sixth year in a row!
+The Tug-o-war was again very, very close but the men did prevail!